 Science and Math requirements help create a well-rounded liberal arts education.
 HC science courses are designed for non-science majors, and focus on understanding the scientific process, and how scientific reasoning interacts with political, social, and economic forces.
 If you have declared a major or a minor in a natural science, then you may be exempt from specific science requirements, or you may fulfill requirements through the routine completion of your major or minor.

-You must take one HC Science course, either lab or non-lab, unless you have declared one of the majors or minors listed below.
-HC science courses are taught within the honors college.
+You must take one HC Science course at the lower-division level, either lab or non-lab, unless you have declared one of the majors or minors listed below.
+The HC science courses that satisfy this requirement are taught within the honors college.

-Exempt Majors: biology, marine biology, biochemistry, chemistry, earth science, physics, computer and information science, general science, psychology, human physiology, environmental science, environmental studies
+Exempt Majors: biology, marine biology, biochemistry, chemistry, data science*, earth science, physics, computer and information science, general science, psychology, human physiology, environmental science, environmental studies, neuroscience*

 Exempt Minors: biology, biochemistry, chemistry, computer and information science, earth science, physics, psychology.
 Note: Computer information technology (CIT), a minor in CIS, is not exempt